 One of the biggest changes to our model since 2015 is that we reimagined how to bring a participatory grantmaking model to life on an online platform.
-We have moved away from unsustainable tools like Excel sheets and designed a comprehensive system that supports our grantmaking process in every stage.
-For now, the model is hosted via the SmartSimple platform, and is set up with multiple portals for different communities participating, which facilitates cross-communication across the platform.
+We have moved away from unsustainable tools like Excel sheets and designed a comprehensive system that supports our grantmaking process at every stage.
+For now, the model is hosted via the SmartSimple platform, and is set up with multiple portals for different communities participating, which facilitates communication across the platform.
 It was key for FRIDA grantmaking staff to be involved in the design, and to put a lot of thought into each stage of our grantmaking process.
 We ensured that the platform is available in all languages that we work in and that groups can keep track of where their applications are in the process.
 The platform connects all stages of the process from application, to the Peer Review Panel process, to applicant voting, to crosscommunication and due diligence, as well as grant payments.

-Before we made this change, the process took up a lot of our time because we weren't using systems and structures set up for such a complex participatory process.
-We have since learned that the tools we use to host a participatory process are critical for saving us time, which we can now direct to providing more care and intention to the process.
+Before this change was made, the process took up a lot of our time because the tools and systems that we were depending on were not set up for such a complex participatory process.
+We have since learned that the system that hosts a participatory model of grantmaking is critical for saving us time, which we can now direct to providing more care and intention to the process.